Alfredo Napoleão

 Alfredo Napoleão dos Santos (31 January 1852, Porto – 20 November 1917, Lisbon) was a Portuguese pianist and composer.
-He was the youngest of three Napoleão siblings, the others being Arthur Napoleão (1843–1925), and Aníbal Napoleão (1845–1880).
+He was the youngest of three Napoleão pianist and composer siblings, the others being Arthur Napoleão (1843–1925), and Aníbal Napoleão (1845–1880).

 Biography

-Their parents were Portuguese, Alexandre Napoleão (a musician himself) and Joaquina Maria dos Santos.
+Their parents were Portuguese, musician Alexandre Napoleão and Joaquina Maria dos Santos.
 The latter died, when Alfredo was only a year old.
 The father worked in London, and Alfredo spent his childhood with his maternal grandmother in Porto, his birthplace.
 In 1858 he was brought to London to study with a certain Professor Wood.
 These studies continued up to 1868, when he went to Brazil, like his two brothers.

 In 1869 he gave his debut recital in Rio de Janeiro, with great success.
 He made an extensive tour through the country and settled in Buenos Aires, and then in Montevideo, where he taught piano.
 In 1879 he was again in Rio de Janeiro and for some years toured the northern parts of Brazil.
 At that time he was at the height of his fame.

 Returning to Portugal in 1882, he gave concerts in Lisbon and Porto, then London and Paris.
 In 1889 he went to Brazil again and made a tour through the entire continent.
 In 1891 he returned to Porto.

 Alfredo Napoleão was a great interpreter of Bach, Beethoven and Schumann.